PyCubed-Mini/flight_software/docs/source/firmware.rst

 Building
 ------------

-First you need to fetch the code to build.
+First fetch the code required to build.
 This should take a while, as many submodules are being donwloaded.

 .. code-block:: console